cspotcode/source-map-performance-demo/README.md

 Exit code will always be zero, but it will log an object describing each test.

+## Missing Tests

+Items still not verified by this test:

+- modules with file URIs should source-map to file URIs, not native paths

 ## Example Output

 ### Results for 10000 stack traces.